Meet the Horizonscan team

 Hannah joined Horizonscan in 2019 as part of our apprenticeship programme.
 She supports our internal finance and admin work, specialising in business admin and IT.
 She joined the organisation from a role as a teaching assistant, and has previously worked the customer services and leisure sectors.

 Simie joined Horizonscan from a position as a vetting agent for a digital certification company, a role which involved the oversight of compliance.
-Having previously spent many years within the travel sector, she is an experienced and confident communicator – fluent in Spanish and French.
-Simie is also a qualified language teacher, with a degree in Modern Languages from the University of East Anglia.
+Having previously spent many years within the travel sector, she is an experienced and confident communicator.
+She has a level 5 CertTESOL qualification, as well as a degree in Modern Languages (specialising in French and Spanish) from the University of East Anglia.
 She loves travelling, and has lived in Turkey, Mauritius and Madagascar.

 Meet Our Associates